-Silicon Image depended on its participation in standard setting organizations, such as the HDMI and MHL consortiums, and the widespread adoption and success of those standards.
+Our future revenue depends, in part, upon the continued adoption and widespread implementation of the HDMI, MHL, and WirelessHD specifications.
 From time to time, competing standards have been established which negatively affect the success of existing standards or jeopardize the creation of new standards.
+Our failure to continue to drive innovation in the MHL specifications could have an adverse effect on our business going forward.